-FIU was designated a National Center of Academic Excellence in Cyber Defense Education through the academic year 2019 and Cyber Defense Research (CAE-R) through the academic year 2021 by the National Security Agency (NSA) and the Department of Homeland Security (DHS).
-This designation applies to the entire university.
+National Centers of Academic Excellence (CAE).
+CAE programs are required to meet specific academic and program requirements, improving the depth of cyber operation programs at undergraduate and graduate levels.
+FIU was designated a National Center of Academic Excellence in Cyber Defense Education through the academic year 2025 and Cyber Defense Research (CAE-R) through the academic year 2024.
+This designation applies to the bachelor’s in computer engineering with a concentration in Cyber Defense.

+The CAE designated programs must have passed stringent requirements and reviews as well as demonstrated their commitment to academic excellence in the information security field.
 The requirement for FIU students pursuing a Bachelors in Computer Engineering consist of completing all seven courses in the Cyber Defense concentration and EEL 2880 as part of the core courses in the BS in Computer Engineering.

 TCN 4211 Telecommunication Networks